For a general introduction to Small Transmitting Loop antennas (STL, a.k.a. "Magnetic Loops"), incl. coupling methods, please see my 80-20 STL page.

 - Inter-turn spacers (at least 2, distributed around the loop)

 - Thin wall PVC tubing, 20 mm OD, length: 4 inch (10 cm) each

 - Black tie-wraps (white ones are not UV-resistant and become brittle very quickly outdoors), 2 per spacer

-Fig. X: Top end of the PVC mast with PVC support "gallows" for the loop
+Fig. 12A: Top end of the PVC mast with PVC support "gallows" for the loop

-Choice: clamps upward on top or downward below the PVC "gallows" ???
+Choice: clamps upward on top/upward or below/downward the PVC "gallows" ???